Near-Optimal Multi-Robot Motion Planning with Finite Sampling: Improved sampling distributions for a single robot

 \subsection{Probabilistic roadmaps and sample sets}

-We provide a formal definition of the Probabilistic Roadmap (\prm) method~\citep{PRM.508439}, which constructs a discrete graph that captures the connectivity of $\C^f$ via sampling. \prm plays a critical role in various sampling-based planners (see, e.g.,~\citep{solovey2020critical,TsaoSoloveyETAL2020}). \prm is also instrumental to our result both on single-robot motion-planning in this section and on multi-robot motion-planning in Section~\ref{sec:multi_main}.
+We provide a formal definition of the Probabilistic Roadmap (\prm) method~\indirectcite{PRM.508439}, which constructs a discrete graph that captures the connectivity of $\C^f$ via sampling. \prm plays a critical role in various sampling-based planners (see, e.g.,~\indirectcite{solovey2020critical,TsaoSoloveyETAL2020}). \prm is also instrumental to our result both on single-robot motion-planning in this section and on multi-robot motion-planning in Section~\ref{sec:multi_main}.

 For a given motion-planning problem $\M = (\C^f, x^{s}, x^{g})$, a sample (point) set $\X\subset \C^f$, and a connection radius $r>0$, \prm generates a graph denoted by $G_{\M(\X, r)} = (V,E)$.
 The vertex set $V$ consists of all the collision-free configurations in $\X \cup \{ x^{s}, x^{g}\}$.
 The set of (undirected) edges, $E$, consists of all vertex pairs $v, u \in V$ such that the Euclidean distance between them is at most $r$, and the straight-line segment between them is collision-free.
 Formally, we define